-The Queen and Prince Philip Hold Hands After Service Honoring British Forces in Afghanistan
+The Queen and Prince Philip Hold Hands After St. Paul’s Service

 Queen Elizabeth Prince Philip Hold Hands St. Paul's Cathedral